 Colleagues are employed across the schools to offer additional support to students.
-The Learning Support and EAL teachers, along with Pastoral staff have specified time within the working week to administer the school's support arrangements.
-The responsibility of these staff on each campus includes:
+The Learning Support and EAL teachers, along with Pastoral staff, have specified time within the working week to administer the school's support arrangements.
+The responsibilities of these staff members on each campus include:

-- Overseeing the day-to-day operation of the school's policies - Coordinating, delivering and evaluating provision for children with learning support, EAL and pastoral needs - Liaising with and advising staff - Overseeing the records of all children with support needs - Liaising with parents of children with support needs - Contributing to the in-service training of staff - Liaising with external specialists and agencies - Maintain a list of external contacts including educational psychologists, speech and language therapists, etc., at the request of and in collaboration with support teams - Contact outside agencies for advice and further information, at the request of and in collaboration with support teams

-Inclusion Policy Date for next review: September 2025 • Collaborate in the review of related policies and procedures to ensure inclusion
+- Overseeing the day-to-day operation of the school's policies - Coordinating, delivering and evaluating provision for children with learning support, EAL and pastoral needs - Liaising with and advising staff - Overseeing the records of all children with support needs - Liaising with parents of children with support needs - Contributing to the in-service training of staff - Liaising with external specialists and agencies - Maintaining a list of external contacts, including educational psychologists, speech and language therapists, etc., at the request of and in collaboration with support teams - Contacting outside agencies for advice and further information, at the request of and in collaboration with support teams - Collaborate in the review of related policies and procedures to ensure inclusion